 Hexham & District Photographic Society

-Newsletter February 2014 Issue 72
+Newsletter July 2014 Issue 74

-Now that you have seen the format of the profile maybe you will also volunteer with a personal profile.It should be about 250 words, accompanied by an image of yourself and 2 of your own images.
+It should be about 250 words, accompanied by an image of yourself and 2 of your own images.
+Image size should be 600 pixels on the longest side, resolution 150ppi and saved as jpeg quality 8.It should be about 250 words, accompanied by an image of yourself and 2 of your own images.
 Image size should be 600 pixels on the longest side, resolution 150ppi and saved as jpeg quality 8.

 Audio Visual Evening / 3 Prints on a Theme

 Thank you to those members who have already volunteered for AV and 3 prints.
 We now have sufficient volunteers for both evenings.
 Would the volunteers please get their 3 prints to Mavis by 2nd September and remember to include a few sentences about the theme of the prints and AV’s should be handed to Bob also by 2nd September.